Syriac Assembly Movement: Criticism

-The Syriac Assembly Movement has been criticized by the Assyrian community in the past for its affiliation with the KDP.
-In a report by the Assyrian Policy Institute, the group criticized how the party was being co-opted as a part of the sectarian divides of the Assyrian community to undermine their political representation.
-The report noted how the party had previously received funding from the KDP, and was part of the KDP-led Nineveh Provincial Council for the Nineveh governorate.
+In a report by the Assyrian Policy Institute, the group stated that the Syriac Assembly Movement was being co-opted as a part of the sectarian divides of the Assyrian community to undermine their political representation.
+After its founding, the party started receiving funding from the KDP, and was part of the KDP-led Nineveh Provincial Council for the Nineveh governorate.
+The party's position regarding an Assyrian/Christian autonomous region was for it to be under the jurisdiction of the Government of the Kurdistan Region.